Conditional Visibility for Form Fields via Conditional Block

 Example:

-Let’s assume you’ve put the range “2,5” to the Value to Compare text area.
-The connected field will be shown or hidden if the value of the target field is equal to “2”, “3”, “4”, or “5.”
+Let’s assume you’ve entered the range “2,5” into the VALUE TO COMPARE text area.
+The connected field will be shown or hidden if the value of the target field is equal to “2”, “3”, “4”, or “5”.

 Not between